Professor Ann Gallagher

-The current focus of research relates to understanding and responding to deficits in care, dignity in care, professionalism, end of life ethics and research ethics.
-Ann has published on a wide range of topics in healthcare ethics, for example, on restraint, whistleblowing and conflicts of interest.
-Ann is co-author of 'Nursing and Human Rights' (with Jean McHale) and 'Ethics in Professional Life: Virtues for Health and Social Care' (with Sarah Banks).
-Ann is co-editor of 'Ethical, Legal and Professional Aspects of Healthcare: A practice-based approach' (with Sue Hodge 2012).
+The current focus of research is two-pronged: relating to the promotion and sustainability of ethical care; & understanding and responding to deficits in care.
+Specific research themes include: dignity in care, professionalism, end of life ethics and research ethics.
+Ann has published on a wide range of topics, for example, on ethics education, slow ethics, love, dignity, compassion, dishonesty, restraint, whistleblowing and conflicts of interest.

 Evaluation of the RCN Dignity Campaign - 'The Little Things Make a Difference' (2009) - co-authored with Lesley Baillie.